willyclarke/fluffys-sdl-adventure/README.md

 ## Build instructions

-The project can be build with CMake.
+The project can be built with CMake.

 To create the build files: